Crash Kills Brookings Man, Sparks Wildfire

 We would also like to applaud the courageous work of the firefighters who kept the fire from spreading further.

-Shulman DuBois LLC represents victims with injuries resulting from accidents.
+DuBois Law Group represents victims with injuries resulting from accidents.
 Our clients deserve representation with our experience, sensitivity and tenacity.
 Should an unfortunate episode find you or someone you know in need of representation as a result of an accident related injury, the best thing you can do for yourself is to get educated by ordering your free copy of 7 Common Mistakes That Can Wreck Your Oregon Accident Case.
 If you still have questions, contact us.